UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

       blf.size(font_id, 50, 72)
       blf.draw(font_id, "Hello World")

-On the book files, in the same folder, you can find two other examples following the same framework_: hello_world_2.blend_ and _object_names.blend_.
+On the book files, in the same folder, you can find two other examples following the same framework: hello_world_2.blend and object_names.blend.